Scala Notes

 def apply(parameters): ReturnType

-class Foo (val x: Int) { // Private constructor
+class Foo (private val x: Int) { // Private constructor

 def apply(v:Int): Int = x+v // Public method to access private field